 There are over 300,000 people registered as non-Kuwaitis.
 They are stateless or also known as Bedoons.
 These “illegal residents” were born in Kuwait to bedoon parents or to a Kuwaiti mother and bedoon father are denied citizenship, because they did not register as nationals during Kuwait’s independence in 1961 and/or they are not an original Kuwaiti, but a national of other states such as Iraq, Syria, and Saudi Arabia.
-Most live in shanty towns near Jahra and suffer from social, educational, economic, and political discrimination.
+Many have claimed to have suffered social, educational, economic, and political discrimination.

 They celebrate Halloween!
 Well, no, they celebrate Gargee’an, which is like Halloween without witch and zombie costumes.
 It is celebrated on the 15th night of Ramadan and children dress up usually in traditional clothes and go trick-or-treating for candy and they sing special songs.

 Diwaniya is life!
 Diwaniya is a gathering place for men only.
 They get together, once a week, twice a week, or even seven days a week to basically chill, play videos games, chat, eat, drink tea and/or coffee and discuss all sorts of matters.
 Only men servants are allowed within this place.

 Wearing bikinis is usually not allowed on public beaches or in some private fitness center pools.

 The U.S. led liberation from the Iraqi occupation in 1990 is celebrated on February 26th.
 Again, watch out for those water guns.

 There are no fresh water resources throughout the country.
 Therefore, water is desalinized at treatment plants.